-Ideal weight is determined by comparing your child’s weight, age, and gender to national averages.
-Children who fail to thrive usually fall well below their ideal weight.
-A child may also fail to thrive if his or her growth rate stalls when it should be on an upward trend.
-Ask you doctor for a chart that lists ideal height and weight ranges for children to help monitor your child’s development.
-The U.S. Centers for Disease Control and Prevention (CDC) also offers a chart that you can use as a reference.
+Ask your doctor for a chart that lists ideal height and weight ranges for children to help monitor your child’s development.
+The U.S. Centers for Disease Control and Prevention (CDC) also offer a chart that you can use as a reference.

 Your child may have an unsteady rate of growth.
 Some children who fail to thrive exhibit the following symptoms:

 Regular checkups can prevent failure to thrive.
 These should begin during your pregnancy and continue through adulthood.
-Your child’s growth should be regularly plotted on growth charts.
+Your doctor should regularly plot your child’s growth on growth charts.

-A child with failure to thrive may be small compared to other children of the same age and gender.
-His or her growth pattern may not be steady.
+A child with FTT may be small compared to other children of the same age and gender.
+Their growth pattern may not be steady.
 Have regular checkups with a pediatrician to get the most accurate analysis of your child’s growth.

-Because failure to thrive can lead to permanent mental, emotional, and physical delays, it is important to have regular checkups so that doctors can monitor your child’s health.
+Because failure to thrive can lead to permanent mental, emotional, and physical delays, it’s important to have regular checkups so that doctors can monitor your child’s health.

-Some cases of organic failure to thrive may be resolved once underlying medical conditions are treated.
-If failure to thrive requires further care, the child’s doctor may prescribe nutritional supplements or a special diet.
+Some cases of failure to thrive may be resolvable once a doctor treats the underlying condition.
+If FTT requires further care, the child’s doctor may prescribe nutritional supplements or a special diet.

-After your child’s growth has reached normal levels, he or she may need help to keep physical and mental growth on track.
+After your child’s growth has reached normal levels, they may need help to keep physical and mental growth on track.
 Physical therapists, speech therapists, occupational therapists, dietitians, and other specialists may be able to help your child.

-If failure to thrive is treated early, your child should be able to grow normally, barring any serious medical issues.
-Failure to thrive that is not treated can result in long-term complications, including learning disabilities, emotional problems, and short stature.
+If your child receives treatment for FTT early, they should be able to grow normally, barring any serious medical issues.
+Failure to thrive that’s not treated can result in long-term complications, including learning disabilities, emotional problems, and short stature.

 Written by: Marissa Selner